Another tragedy of canned music in church is no room for writing fresh music

 Growing up playing worship music in church was fun.
 I come from a very musical family, all of us could play or sing.
 I started out playing southern gospel and hymns, 4/4, 3/4 and 6/8 at Christmas time. (many Christmas hymns are 6/8) Fast forward to present day, church music has changed drastically.
 Many churches have discarded, or tried to discard hymns for more rock style K-Love Radio music.
 There are even ‘churches’ now that play secular music as well.

 There are many articles written on the transformation of music in church, so this post will not be one of those historical explanations.
-What I will opine is that among many tragedies of canned music such as Bethel, Elevation, and Hillsong is that it destroys music development in Christ’s church.
+What I will opine though is, that among many tragedies of canned music such as Bethel, Elevation, and Hillsong is that it destroys music development in Christ’s church.
+There is little to no musical discipleship.

 The case is simple.
-Bethel, Elevation, and Hillsong, or BEH music and the type are mega church styles of music.
+Bethel, Elevation, and Hillsong, or BEH music and the type are mega church styles of music with very simple, almost elementary and repetitive chord progressions.
 And it can only be hypothesized as to the reason thousands of local congregations use them.
-Maybe people like the music, it tickles their ears, makes a church service fun.
+Maybe people like the music, it tickles their ears, taps into the dopamine, it makes a church service fun, it resembles secular culture and so on.
 Maybe local churches are lazy and they don’t feel like putting forth any effort beyond what can be bought and thrown on a screen.
 But what I think is really going on is many local church congregations think that BEH and the like are a pathway to grow into a mega-church.
 It could be a combination of all three.
-But BEH music and the like is very popular.
+But BEH music and the like is very popular, but does little to benefit the local church.

 In his article in Patheos, Jonathan Aigner describes 7 Reasons Hymns are Better than Contemporary Worship.
 I want to pick on his first in his list.